 The Counseling Center also serves as a training site for various graduate programs, so you may also have an advanced trainee assisting you in resolving your concerns.
 These advanced students practice under the direct supervision of an experienced mental health professional, so you can be certain that you will receive excellent care.

 How are appointments made?

-Appointments can be made by coming to the Center, located in Hazen hall, in person.
+Appointments can be made by calling the Center, located in Hazen hall.
 We will ask you to fill out some paperwork so that you can be matched with the counselor best suited to meet your needs.
 While faculty and staff members occasionally recommend the Center to students, no referral is necessary.
 In a crisis situation, an individual may be seen by the on-call counselor for that day.